 – My mom suggested I write about my experience.
 She doesn’t even know what my experience was!

 Some people might find this tone funny or silly, while others may conclude that it is inappropriate depending on the topic.
 The absurdity of a sentence can help express frustration in an otherwise serious situation by using humor.
-This could be useful when you are trying to explain your feelings towards something but struggle to put them into words.

 Examples of sentences with an absurd tone include: